giuliachiola/super-blog-11ty/content/til/git/github-cli.md

 ![authorize-github-cli](https://res.cloudinary.com/giuliachiola/image/upload/v1662011978/super-blog/031-github-cli/authorize-github-cli_wzm6r5.png)

-and you have to add your `one-time code: XXXX-XXXX`
+and you have to add your `one-time code: XXXX-XXXX` the prompt just gived to you

 ![device-activation](https://res.cloudinary.com/giuliachiola/image/upload/v1662011978/super-blog/031-github-cli/device-activation_zsdjcw.png)

-Ok, now you should be all set! ✨
+Just few confirmation from the shell and we are almost done:

 ```shell
 Press Enter to open github.com in your browser...